APCO (company): Malaysia

 On March 30, 2010, Malaysian opposition leader Anwar Ibrahim alleged in the Malaysian parliament (the Dewan Rakyat) that the 1Malaysia concept was mirrored after "One Israel" concept and designed by Mindteams Sdn Bhd, a branch in Malaysia of APCO Worldwide.
 He alleged that APCO also created the One Israel concept in 1999 for then Israeli's Prime Minister Ehud Barak.
 Both APCO and the Barisan Nasional government stated that Anwar's allegation was untrue.
 Malaysian lawmakers have tabled a motion to censure Anwar for misleading the Parliament over his 1Malaysia-One Israel allegations which were passed by the Parliament on April 22, 2010.

 Hewlett-Packard

 In 2010, APCO was involved in the recommendation to fire Mark Hurd, the CEO of Hewlett-Packard (HP).
 Kent Jarrell, a senior vice president, wrote a mock news story which he showed to HP's board.
 During this same meeting, he contemplated that HP would negatively be affected by bad press of its CEO being involved in an inappropriate relationship with an ex-soft porn actress, Jodie Fisher.

 Elbit Systems

 In September 2024, the London headquarters of APCO was targeted by Palestine Action over its representation of the UK interests of Israeli arms firm Elbit Systems.
 Activists from the group daubed the façade of the office building with red paint using repurposed fire extinguishers, blocked the entrance and locked the doors with a bike lock.

+Labour Party

+In February 2026 it was reported that PR firm APCO had investigated the private affairs of several journalists when commissioned by the Blairite lobbying group Labour Together to ascertain the source of reports about Labour Together's late declaration of certain donations.
+The Sunday Times reported that the APCO report, named "Operation Cannon", was written by a former Sunday Times employee and was shown to Labour shadow cabinet members, falsely suggesting that two Sunday Times journalists were part of a Russian campaign to politically harm Starmer.
+Labour Together sent a shorter version of the APCO report to GCHQ's National Cyber Security Centre (NCSC), which declined to investigate.

+Prime Minister Keir Starmer subsequently asked the Independent Advisor on Ministerial Standards to investigate whether Simons' conduct had breached the Ministerial Code.
+Labour Together's director Josh Simons claimed that by including this information in its report APCO had gone beyond what had been asked of them and welcomed the launch of an investigation into APCO's conduct by the Public Relations and Communications Association.
+The Guardian newspaper on 20 February 2026 reported that it had seen the emails to NCSC and disclosed some of their contents, and that there were calls for Simons to resign or be sacked.
+In March 2026, Simons said he had been "naïve" in his commissioning of the report because he "was 30 years old".

+It was later reported that Tom Harper, a senior APCO executive, told a freelance contractor who had been hired on the project to destroy evidence of its actions.